pmitros/school-committee/README.md

 You can talk to me or email me.
 I'd be interested in your thoughts about how we can make the school district better.
-You can help spread the word, and you vote in November.
+You can help spread the word, and you vote give me your #1 vote in November.

-I'd recommend reading candidate profiles at [Cambridge Civic](http://vote.cambridgecivic.com/), as well as looking at campaign spending (on the same site).
+I recommend reading candidate profiles at [Cambridge Civic](http://vote.cambridgecivic.com/), as well as looking at campaign spending (on the same site).

 My background
 -----------------------